 No doubt lamb is a rich source of all vital nutrients you need during pregnancy.
 However, there are several risk factors of taking lamb that cannot be ruled out completely.
 Here is what you should know about the probable risk factors of taking lamb daily during pregnancy:

-- Lamb contains high amounts of cholesterol and saturated fats that might result in a significant increase in your blood lipid levels.
+- Lamb contains high amounts of cholesterol and saturated fatsiX An unhealthy dietary fat found in meat, dairy, and specific oils such as coconut and palm. that might result in a significant increase in your blood lipid levels.
 This is certainly not desirable in pregnancy (1).

 - Lamb is rich in sodium.
 Hence, excessive intake in pregnancy can increase your blood pressure level and can lead to unwanted consequences (5).

-- Histamines in lamb may result in allergies in some.
-Eczema is one of the most common forms of infections.
-In some cases, you might also suffer from asthma, cough, runny nose, and anaphylactic shocks (6).
+- HistaminesiXAn immune system chemical involved in inducing allergic response and regulating muscle and blood vessel contractions. in lamb may result in allergies in some.
+EczemaiXItchy and dry skin in response to an allergenic food or specific medications. is one of the most common forms of infections.
+In some cases, you might also suffer from asthma, cough, runny nose, and anaphylactic shocksiXSevere allergic reactions leading to breathing difficulties and loss of consciousness.
+(6).

 However, if you have the consent of your healthcare provider, you can make lamb dishes and enjoy them.